DevMata/timestamp-microservice/README.md

 - [] I want to use TypeScript for type safety -- check tsup for bundling
 - [] I want to use any date library for date parsing such as date-fns
 - [] I want to use a linter and formatter such as ESLint and Prettier
-- [] I want to use an integration with a project board (e.g. Shortcut or Linear)
+- [] I want to use an integration with Shortcut or Linear
 - [] I want to use a semantic versioning and a changelog with standard-version
 - [] I want to deploy the Javascript app to AWS Lambda or even EKS